seL4/docs/Developing/Building/Using.md

 ##### CMake cache scripts:

+CMake cache scripts provide subsets of preconfigured options, which allow the user of a project to avoid manually setting each option.
+Cache scripts have the file extension `.cmake`.

-The project may provide multiple `.cmake` files which each contain the cache settings necessary to configure a single feature or option.
-By combining multiple `.cmake` files, you initialise the project in a certain way.
+Projects may provide cache scripts files which each contain the cache settings necessary to configure a single feature or option.
+By combining multiple `.cmake` files, a project can be initialised in a specific way.
 Cache script configurations are provided when initialising the build directory by passing `-C <file>` to `cmake`.
-For example given some typical project structure, one might invoke `cmake` or `init-build.sh` with several of these partial cache scripts as arguments.
+For example, given some typical project structure, one might invoke `cmake` or `init-build.sh` with several of cache scripts as arguments.

-You can pass multiple `-C` options on the command line, although if they try and set the same cache variables only one of the settings will actually get used.
-This means we might have two different configuration files for `arm.cmake` and `x86.cmake`, and then two other files for `debug.cmake` and `release.cmake`.
-We could now combine `arm.cmake` with either `debug.cmake` or `release.cmake`, similarly with `x86.cmake`.
-For example:
+Multiple cached scripts can be specified on the command line, although if the same option is set twice only one value is used.
+Consider an example with several cache scripts for setting the architecture details (`arm.cmake`, `x86.cmake`) and for setting build options (`debug.cmake`, `release.cmake`).
+The intended usage is that one architectural cache file is used, and one build options file, as demonstrated below:

 ```sh
 cmake -C../projects/awesome_project/configs/arm.cmake -C../projects/awesome_project/configs/debug.cmake -DCROSS_COMPILER_PREFIX=arm-linux-gnueabi- -DCMAKE_TOOLCHAIN_FILE=../kernel/gcc.cmake -G Ninja ..
 ```

-Nothing stops you from trying to initialise with both `arm.cmake` and `x86.cmake`, but since they are probably setting some of the same options only one will actually take effect.
-If the project has multiple configuration files you should check which can be composed.
+While nothing prevents the usage of both `arm.cmake` and `x86.cmake` at the same time, this does not make sense, and only one value for each option will be used.
+For projects with multiple cache scripts, check which can be used together.

 ##### Meta configuration options:

-Not all projects follow this strictly but we have a set of top-level meta-variables which, if they are used by a project, will have the same
+Some seL4  projects provide top-level variables which, used across projects, have the same behaviour.
-behaviour:
+These options are as follows:

 * `-DPLATFORM=<YOUR_PREFERENCE>`: Selects the target system for the resulting binaries.
 Valid values for this variable are the first value (preceding the